leandroroser/template/README.md

 ## REPOSITORY STRUCTURE

-Run this command in bash in the repository folder and paste the output:
+Run this script in bash in the repository folder and paste the output:

 #!/bin/bash